|

 the dragon demanded the sacrifice of two children a day.
 A lottery system

 was devised to pick the victims.
-Cleodolinda, the daughter of the King,
+Cleodolinda, the daughter of the King, was chosen for that day's sacrifice.

-As Cleodolinda was sadly proceeding to her doom, along came the knight
+to her doom, along came the knight George.

-promised the citizens deliverance from their troubles.
-After making the
+citizens deliverance from their troubles.

-sign of the cross, he transfixed the dragon with his lance and wounded it
+with his lance and wounded it

 with his magic sword Ascalon.
 George then had the princess bind the beast